Artist

 How much does Enigma make in a year?

-Enigma is modeled at $280K-$1.1M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Enigma is estimated at $280K-$1.1M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Enigma still make money?